London lifestyle & travels with kids and babies

 In terms of wildlife Angsana specialises in turtle and marine life conservation, has extensive diving facilities and great childcare so that the parents could hopefully go on diving trips and dolphins sunset cruises.

 Best places in the world to snorkel with wild dolphins wrap up in here: Shimoni Kenya, Kangaroo Island Australia, Fiji, Hurghada Egypt, Grenadines, Eilat Israel, Oman and Maldives.
+For more wildlife adventures, check our articles on our favourite places in the world to see turtles or best places to dive with sharks.
 Happy playful swimming all!